motagota/project3/index.md

 Check out the [API documentation](docs/api/index.html) generated from code comments.

+## Data Systems

+Explore our [Data Systems documentation](docs/data-system/index.html) for information about the Item and Recipe systems.

 ## Project Overview

 This project is a simulation game with conveyor belts, machines, and resource management.